HarvestMondello/Colorado-climbing-route-analysis/docs/routes/eldo/naked-edge.md

 - Striking arete and dihedral route visible across Eldorado Canyon.
 - Sustained climbing with multiple cruxes: fingerlocks, stemming, technical face sequences, and crack climbing.
 - Known for **serious exposure**, especially on upper pitches.
 - Protection is generally good, with some PG-13 runouts; bold reputation remains.
+- The East Slab descent (4th class) is standard walk-off.

+### Approach & Descent
+- The approach is via one of several routes, the standard being the Cave Pitch which is 5.8 and 2-3 pitches.
+- The East Slab descent (4th class) is standard walk-off descent and is technical involving some routefinding.

 ### Seasonal Profile & Sun Aspect
 - **Seasonality:** Climbed year-round; peak fall season; low winter traffic.